ansible/awx/INSTALL.md

 To complete a deployment to OpenShift, you will obviously need access to an OpenShift cluster.
 For demo and testing purposes, you can use [Minishift](https://github.com/minishift/minishift) to create a single node cluster running inside a virtual machine.

+When using OpenShift for deploying AWX make sure you have correct privileges to add the security context 'privileged', otherwise the installation will fail.
+The privileged context is needed because of the use of [the bubblewrap tool](https://github.com/containers/bubblewrap) to add an additional layer of security when using containers.

 You will also need to have the `oc` command in your PATH.
 The `install.yml` playbook will call out to `oc` when logging into, and creating objects on the cluster.

 The default resource requests per-deployment requires: